CsillaFarkas/ParetoPick-R/README.md

   * convert_optain requires some failsafe controls for empty values

 * Visualising tab:
-  * status quo plotted in the right color
   * tables are not super clear - add unit and show when hovered

 * Analysis tab